Kevin Byrne is in his fourth season as the head men’s basketball coach at Ohio Northern.

 He is a native of Minster, Ohio, where he played basketball in the storied MAC conference.

-Steven Reid is in his third year as assistant basketball coach at Ohio Northern.
+Steven Reid is in his fourth year as assistant basketball coach at Ohio Northern.

 A native of Fresno, Calif., Reid was a member of the nationally ranked, Clovis West H.S. basketball team coached by current Denver Nuggets’ assistant coach, Vance Walberg